 Gunman opens fire on Philadelphia streets, killing 4 and wounding 2

-Four people were killed and at least two others injured Monday night when a gunman wearing a bulletproof vest opened fire in a Philadelphia neighborhood, police said.
+Four people were killed and two others injured Monday night when a gunman wearing a bulletproof vest opened fire in a Philadelphia neighborhood, police said.

-The dead victims, not immediately identified, were male and ranged in age from 20 to 59, Police Commissioner Danielle Outlaw said at a Monday night news briefing.
-Two of the injured included a 2-year-old and a 13-year-old.
-The shooting took place in the Kingsessing neighborhood in southwest Philadelphia, according to police.
+The dead victims, not immediately identified, were men who ranged in age from 20 to 59, Police Commissioner Danielle Outlaw said at a Monday night news briefing.
+Two boys were injured, a 2-year-old and a 13-year-old, police said, who added that the shooting took place in the Kingsessing neighborhood in southwest Philadelphia.

 Outlaw said the crime scene was a two-by-four-block area that had 50 spent shell casings.
 Police were still seeking a motive, she added.